Bitter Taste in Mouth: 7 Common Causes and How to Fix It

 - Stay hydrated to help thin mucus and prevent it from lingering in your throat.

-- Gargle with salt water to soothe your throat and reduce the bitter taste.
+- Gargle with salt water to soothe your throat.

 How to Fix It: